-A lot of people believe that in order for a meal to be classified as a “business” meal, it needs to be white tablecloth with a french waiter serving you the le plat du jour.
+A lot of people believe that in order for a meal to be classified as a “business” meal for your independent contractor taxes, it needs to be white tablecloth with a french waiter serving you the le plat du jour.
 That’s false.
 We’ve listed three common types of meals that can be written off, below.

 This one’s obvious.
 If you go out for lunch with a client, work will come up in the discussion.
 You don’t need to be signing contracts at the table for it to be a tax write off.
 You don’t even need to be paying for the other person’s meal.
 The fact that you are eating out, instead of bringing lunch from home, means that the expense is out of the ordinary, and tax deductible.